okotor/Student-Python-App-1---Starting-Files/README.md

-# A Student Python App
+# 1st Starting Files for My Student Python App

-An app for students in my IT teaching course
+A Python app creation course for students in my IT teaching course